 Not far up hill from this view point you will see another blue Great Glen post on the path.

-Take the path directly opposite this sign.
-There is a small path heading up the hill so follow this path.
+Take the path directly opposite this sign (there’s a picnic bench there now ).
+Follow the small path heading up the hill.

 As you head up the hill you will see the top of the standing stone.